 Highlighting and mitigating the potential pitfalls of poorly implemented JIT supply

-Moving to a Just In Time Packaging Supply (JIT) can have a huge number of benefits for your business.
+Moving to a Just In Time Packaging Supply (JIT) can significantly benefit your business.

-This can include a reduction in the warehouse space you require for storing packaging, which can save you a considerable amount of money.
-It can help to reduce stock obsolescence and packaging being discarded because it has become dusty, dirty, damp or damaged.
+These benefits can include reducing the warehouse space you require for storing packaging and saving you considerable money.
+It can help to reduce your stock obsolescence and the amount of packaging you discard because it has become dusty, dirty, damp or damaged.
 It can minimise the chances of your business running out of stock.

-It can even help with forecasting, maintain a sensible inventory size and stock taking.
+It can even help forecast and maintain a sensible inventory and stock-taking.

-But what are less commonly publicised are the potential drawbacks of using a Just in Time or Vendor Managed Inventory service.
+But what is less commonly publicised are the potential drawbacks of using a just-in-time or vendor-managed inventory service.

 What is JIT supply?

-In essence, it is a process / service that is designed to reduce a business’ investment in inventory – both in terms of monetary costs and space at your warehouse or factory.
+Essentially, it is a process or service that reduces a business’s inventory investment – monetary costs and space at your warehouse or factory.

-A company will carry less packaging (or raw materials used in manufacturing) and instead rely on automated systems that can predict future usage requirements.
-The packaging supplier or vendor (who will likely have developed the forecasting system themselves) will hold an agreed amount of packaging in stock, and supply smaller volumes of this and an when required (hence the Just in Time moniker).
+A company keeps less packaging stocks (or raw materials used in manufacturing) and instead rely on automated systems that can predict future usage requirements.
+The packaging supplier or vendor (who has likely have developed the forecasting system themselves) holds an agreed amount of packaging in stock and supply smaller volumes of this as and when required (hence the just-in-time term).

-It is also the packaging suppliers responsibility to manage manufacturing cycles of the packaging, to ensure there is adequate stock when called off by the user of the packaging.
+It is also the packaging suppliers’ responsibility to manage the manufacturing cycles of the packaging to ensure there is adequate stock when the packaging user requests the product.

 And as mentioned above, a fully managed packaging inventory results in less capital tied up in stock, a reduced requirement for warehouse space, and a generally more streamlined approach to stock handling and ordering.

-But what are the factors or outcomes that can affect the success of purchasing your business’ packaging on a just in time basis.
+But what factors or outcomes can affect the success of purchasing your business’ packaging on a just-in-time basis?

 Well, in no particular order, the commonly experienced pitfalls are as follows:

-The rest of this guide provides further information on not only what each of these points actually means, but what your business can do to avoid or mitigate them as afar as possible.
+The rest of this guide provides further information on each of these points and what your business can do to avoid or mitigate them as far as possible.

 Problems with forecasting

-Most businesses, when ordering packaging on Just in time supply agreement, will only order the minimum amount require to get them through to the following replenishment date (in perhaps say 1 weeks’ time – so ordering based on 7 days of average packaging use).
+When ordering packaging on a just-in-time supply agreement, most businesses only order the minimum amount required to get them through to the following replenishment date.
+For example, this may be in perhaps one week – ordering based on seven days of average packaging use).

-The problem with this is that many people base this on the previous year’s figures – and assume that business will remain fairly static.
+The problem is that many people base this on the previous year’s figures – and assume that business is going to remain relatively static.

-What this means is that, if business picks or grows year on year, this forecast will be incorrect.
-Ultimately this could mean the business running out of their required corrugated packaging before the next delivery date
+This approach means that this forecasts are incorrect if sales pick up or grow year on year.
+Ultimately this could mean the company runs out of their required corrugated packaging before the next delivery date.

-Conversely, if business is shrinking (due to economic factors for example), then each delivery will be providing too much packaging, meaning stocks will begin increasing (and negating the benefits of a JIT service).
-This isn’t too serious with packaging, but can seriously affect businesses using a system like this for perishable goods.
+Conversely, suppose business is shrinking (due to economic factors, for example).
+In that case, each delivery provides too much packaging, meaning stocks begin increasing (and negating the benefits of a JIT service).
+Over-stocking isn’t too serious with packaging, but it can seriously affect businesses using a system like this for perishable goods.

-This also sets up the problem for next year, as it is assumed use will be lower again, and the company could start experiencing issues from too little stock.
+This factor also sets up the problem for next year, as businesses assume packaging use is likely be lower again, and the company could start experiencing issues from too little stock.

-The answer is to not simply forecast based on the previous year’s figures, but to consistently monitor usage for any emerging trends and patterns.
-A good packaging company, with an established support team – should be able to spot any issues quickly and advise as appropriate.
+The answer is not simply to forecast based on the previous year’s figures but to consistently monitor usage for emerging trends and patterns.
+A good packaging company with an established support team should be able to spot any issues quickly and advise as appropriate.

-Perhaps the biggest issue with Just In Time supply – if not managed correctly – is a lack of flexibility when it comes to good fortune.
+Perhaps the biggest issue with just-in-time supply – if not managed correctly – is a lack of flexibility regarding good fortune.

-What this can mean is a strain on your packaging supply – and the potential to run out.
+This increase in demand can mean a strain on your packaging supply and the potential to run out.

-This is because although your packaging company will likely hold some stock, they will likely use flexible manufacturing cycles to ensure they are not holding excessive amounts of stock themselves.
+Although your packaging company is likely to keep some stock, they probably use flexible manufacturing cycles to ensure they are not holding excessive amounts of packaging themselves.
 Any rush could see this stock holding used up.

-As such, it is important to work with a packaging supplier that has adequate manufacturing (and storage) capacity.
-This can help to reduce lead times even if the product has to be manufactured, whilst greater storage obviously minimise the potential issue to start with.
+Working with a packaging supplier with adequate manufacturing (and storage) capacity is essential.
+Doing so can help reduce lead times even if the product has to be manufactured, whilst greater storage obviously minimises the potential issue.

-Sharing of information is also important – if for example you have heard rumours a competitor is in trouble, or you marketing plan indicates a new campaign launch – letting your packaging supplier know can help then plan and produce extra stock if required.
+Sharing information is also crucial.
+If, for example, you have heard rumours that a competitor is in trouble or your marketing plan indicates a new campaign launch, letting your packaging supplier know can help plan and produce extra stock if required.

 And finally, it can also be beneficial to maintain relationships with other suppliers who may be able to step in if required.

-This type of system can be taught to a new or existing employee in a relatively short space of time
+It is possible to teach such a system to a new or existing employee in a relatively short time.

-However, with a Just in Time supply agreement the whole process is more complex.
-It requires much more frequent stock checking – often daily – with increased accuracy crucial (due to these figures being used to order future packaging stocks).
+However, the process is more complex with a just-in-time supply agreement.
+It requires much more frequent (even daily) stock checking with increased accuracy due to ordering future packaging stocks using these figures.

-It may also entail the use of more sophisticated equipment (such as barcode scanners) and computer software.
+It may also entail using more sophisticated equipment (such as barcode scanners) and computer software.

-The simple answer to this is to provide adequate training for staff.
-And whilst this is more in depth and costly than it may have been before, the ongoing cost savings of using a vendor managed inventory will easily outweigh this.
+The simple answer to this is to provide adequate staff training.
+And whilst this is more in-depth and costly than it may have been previously, the ongoing cost savings of using a vendor-managed inventory easily outweigh this.

-One of the key advantages of being an SME is that you are able to be more flexible and agile.
-But Just in Time supply can inhibit this if you are not careful.
+One of the key advantages of being an SME is that you can be more flexible and agile.
+But just-in-time supply can inhibit this if you are not careful.

-But if you hear of a new business opportunity, or an existing customer has an emergency that you can help with, then you may not find it quite as easy to exploit this situation.
-In effect, Just in Time supply can limit your potential for maximising opportunities to grow your business.
+But if you hear of a new business opportunity or an existing customer has an emergency you can help with, you may not find it as easy to exploit this situation.
+In effect, just-in-time supply can limit your potential for maximising opportunities to grow your business.

-As with coping with sudden demand however, the key is to work with a packaging supplier that can offer the same type of flexibility that you yourself would like to offer.
+As with sudden demand, however, the key is to work with a packaging supplier that can offer the same type of flexibility that your business would like to provide.

-This can often mean looking past the large, national packaging suppliers and working with an independent box plant, who themselves are much more agile.
-Providing they have sufficient manufacturing capacity and storage facilities, this can allow your business to maintain the flexibility that will ultimately allow for growing your turnover.
+To achieve this, it can often mean looking past the large, national packaging suppliers and working with an independent box plant, who themselves are much more agile.
+Providing they have sufficient manufacturing capacity and storage facilities, your business can maintain the flexibility that ultimately allows for growing your turnover.

-The opposite to sudden good fortune or unexpected opportunities is what happens when something negatively impacts the actual supply of packaging.
+The opposite of sudden good fortune or unexpected opportunities is when something negatively impacts your packaging supply.

-This could be anything ranging from national emergencies, extreme weather events or even a disaster at your suppliers premises (such as fire or even financial difficulties).
+Such scenarios could include national emergencies, extreme weather events or even a disaster at your suppliers’ premises (such as fire or even financial difficulties).

-Whilst there is nothing that can be done regarding events of this nature, there are still ways to mitigate for this.
+Whilst often you can do nothing regarding events of this nature, there are still ways to mitigate this.

-For example, GWP Packaging – who offer a JIT service – are partnered with a number of other sheet plants throughout the UK.
-What this means is that if some disaster were to occur, the partner businesses would be able to step in and help with supply where applicable.
+For example, GWP Packaging – which offers a JIT service – is partnered with several other sheet plants throughout the UK.
+This approach means that if some disaster were to occur, the partner businesses would be able to step in and help with supply where applicable.

 Increased investment in IT infrastructure

-You may find that by implementing a JIT setup across multiple areas of your business requires you to invest in additional IT infrastructure – both hardware and software – at your business.
+You may find that implementing a wide-ranging JIT setup requires you to invest in additional IT hardware and software infrastructure at your business.

-This obviously involves additional costs, not to mention maintenance and training costs., It can also leave you vulnerable if you have problems with these systems, which is why it is important to have a robust strategy in place for backups, support and disaster recovery.
+Doing so obviously involves additional costs, not to mention maintenance and training costs.
+It can also leave you vulnerable if you have problems with these systems, so it is vital to have a robust strategy for backups, support and disaster recovery.

-However, if you are only looking at operating your packaging supply on a Just In Time setup, then you may find this point irrelevant anyway.
+However, if you are only looking at operating your packaging supply on a just-in-time setup, you may find this point irrelevant.

-As long as you have a grasp on the amount of packaging used during the specific periods, your packaging supplier may provide all of the required infrastructure.
+As long as you understand the amount of packaging used during the specific periods, your packaging supplier may provide all the required infrastructure.

-GWP Packaging for example have an online ordering system, which will allow you to call off products from any device with internet access.
-This is hooked directly into planning and manufacturing systems at our business.
+GWP Packaging, for example, has an online ordering system, allowing you to call off products from any device with internet access.
+This system is hooked directly into GWP’s planning and manufacturing systems.

 Reliance on a single supplier

-Setting up a Just in time packaging supply agreement involves setting up a near exclusive relationship with your chosen packaging supplier.
+Setting up a just-in-time packaging supply agreement involves establishing a near-exclusive relationship with your chosen packaging supplier.

-Whilst this has many, many benefits, it can also have some drawbacks too.
+Whilst this has many benefits, it can also have some drawbacks.

-For example, it makes it difficult to shop around for prices on a regular basis, as most likely you are tied into an agreement with your supplier.
-Your chosen supplier may also chose to raise prices – meaning you are stuck paying these until you can find an alternative supplier offering better pricing and a suitable supply service.
+For example, it isn’t easy to shop around for prices regularly, as you typically have a contract or agreement with your supplier.
+Your chosen supplier may also raise prices (if any agreement allows) – meaning you are stuck paying these until you can find an alternative supplier offering better pricing and suitable supply service.

-The key to resolving difficulties of this type is to have an robust and detailed service level agreement (SLA) in place with your chosen suppler.
+The key to resolving difficulties of this type is to have a full and detailed service level agreement (SLA) with your chosen supplier.

-This not only sets out the commitments (from both sides) in terms of holding and taking costs, but can also define pricing, the potential for any increases (or not), review periods and everything else required to make the agreement work for both parties.
+An SLA not only sets out the commitments (from both sides) in terms of stock holding but can also define pricing, the potential for any increases (or not), review periods and everything else required to ensure the agreement works for both parties.

-If the packaging supplier you chose to work with on JIT supply cannot or will not offer you the option of an SLA – then walk away.
+If the packaging supplier you chose to work with for your JIT supply cannot or will not offer you the option of an SLA, then walk away.

 Levels of customer satisfaction

-Rather than your own satisfaction (which is obviously important – but should be managed through application of a suitable SLA), this applies to the satisfaction of your customers.
+Rather than your satisfaction (which is obviously important – but which the application of suitable SLA should manage), this applies to the satisfaction of your customers.

-As with mitigating peaks in demand as discussed earlier, this potential issue can only really be addressed by choosing a flexible, agile packaging supplier that can help you in situations such as these.
+As with mitigating peaks in demand, you can only address this potential issue by choosing a flexible, agile packaging supplier that can help you in such situations.

-The bottom line is that a just in time packaging supply agreement can prove hugely successful for your business… but only if you choose the right supplier to work with.
+The bottom line is that a just-in-time packaging supply agreement can prove hugely successful for your business, but only if you choose the right supplier to work alongside.

-Look for a business that offers exceptional customer support, is not too small (or large), and will be able to provide you with flexible manufacturing capacity to meet any challenges you face.
+Look for a business that offers exceptional customer support, is not too small (or large), and is able to provide you with flexible manufacturing capacity to meet any challenges you face.

 In essence, you need a packaging partner, not a packaging supplier.

-If you would like any further information on how to successfully implement JIT supply into your business – and how GWP can help you to do this – then please do not hesitate to get in touch.
+If you would like further information on how to implement JIT supply into your business successfully – and how GWP can help you do this – please do not hesitate to get in touch.